moorepants/dissertation/physicalparameters.rst

    \sigma_{\lambda}^{2}\left(r_\mathrm{F}\sec^2{\lambda} -
    f_o\sec{\lambda}\tan{\lambda}\right)^2

+.. todo:: add photo of fork offset measurement from the davis bike

+.. _secWheelbase:

 Wheelbase
 ~~~~~~~~~

-We measured the wheelbase with the bicycle in nominal configuration described
+I measured the wheelbase with the bicycle in nominal configuration described
 in Section :ref:`secHeadtube`.
 We used a tape measure to measure the distance
-from one wheel axle center to the other with a 0.002 m accuracy.
+from one wheel axle center to the other.

 Alternative Geometry Method
 ---------------------------

+.. todo:: add photo or diagram of the bicycle in the measurement position

-Our forumulation of the geometry in the Whipple bicycle model is different that
+The geometry for the Whipple bicycle model presented in Chapter:`eom` can
-the :ref:`Meijaard2007` definition.
-These can almost be measured directly
-giving a more accurate estimate.
-The bicycle frame is set on a granite
+almost be measured directly.
+The bicycle frame is set on a granite measurment
-measurment table such that the head tube is in in a v-block and parallel to the
+table such that the head tube is in in a v-block and parallel to the table
-table surface and the bicycle frame's rear axle is above the headtube.
-The is
+surface and the bicycle frame's rear axle is above the headtube.
+The is fork
-fork rotated in the headtube such that the fork blades curve upwards.
+rotated in the headtube such that the fork blades curve upwards.
 Two dummy
 axles are fit into the front and rear dropouts and the axles are ensured to be
 parrallel to the table surface.
-The height from the table surface to the top
+The height from the table surface to the top of
-of each axle are recorded with a height gage and the diameters of the axles are
+each axle are recorded with a height gage and the diameters of the axles are
 measured with a micrometer or caliper.
 These give direct measurments of the
 front and rear offsets, :math:`d_3` and :math:`d_1`.
-The outer distance between the
+The outer distance
-two axles are then measured giving :math:`d_4`. :math:`d_2` can be computed
+between the two axles are then measured giving :math:`d_4`.  :math:`d_2` can be
-with:
+computed with:

+.. todo:: explain the variables in the tables associated with these
+   measurements

 .. math::
    :label: d2

    d_2 = \sqrt{d_4^2 - (d_1 - d_3)^2}

+The traditional [Meijaard2007]_ parameters can then be calculated.
+If the
-If the :math:`r_F` does not equal :math:`r_R` then the steer axis tilt cannot
+:math:`r_F` does not equal :math:`r_R` then the steer axis tilt cannot be
-be computed analytically as the relation holds:
+computed analytically as the relation holds:

 .. math::
    :label: eqLambda